(Pony Permutation Project: Episode 10)

 "No, I don't."
 Twilight Sparkle's smile widened.
 "I just think it'd be a lot more fun to skate with one of my best friends."

 Pinkie Pie giggled, and took her position beside Twilight with a wink.
-"Looks like she can
+"Looks like she can be taught."

 Wearing twin smiles, the two of them coasted over the ice.